Introduction

 Assess the overall water quality by checking:

-- Clarity of the water using a clear container or visual inspection.
+- Clarity of the water – Use a clear container or visual inspection

-- Taste and odor of the water to detect any lingering issues from cleaning chemicals.
+- Taste and odor – Detect any lingering issues from cleaning chemicals

-- Total dissolved solids (TDS) levels, which can indicate mineral content that might affect taste and quality.
+- Total dissolved solids (TDS) levels – Indicate mineral content that might affect taste and quality

 6. Equipment and Supply Check